 - Carbon Monoxide Detector

 - Deadbolt Lock On Entryway

 - Emergency Exit Route

 - Fire Extinguisher

 - Pets Not Allowed

 About this PropertyFormerly an animal and vegetable farm, this beuatiful home sites on 10 acres and is only 2 miles from hwy 55 and hwy 70 and not far from hwy 17.
-It has a generous yard with a back porch and wheelchair ramp.
-Surrounded by mature forest, the home is still a brief drive from New Bern s burgioning downtown, quainteateries, trendy pier, and close by attractions such as local fishing, boating, bird watching, Atlantic Beach, Emerald Isle, Fort Jackson, Camp Lejeune and Cherry Point.
+It has a enormous yard with a back porch and wheelchair ramp.
+Surrounded by mature forest, the home is still a brief drive from New Bern s burgioning downtown, quainteateries, famed pier, and close by attractions such as local fishing, boating, bird watching, Atlantic Beach, Emerald Isle, Fort Jackson, Camp Lejeune and Cherry Point.

 The Rental Process

 First-timers are often surprised at the number and variety of short term rentals available in the Pamlico area area.
 Rental accommodations have gained in popularity with the rise of worldwide research sites like Homeaway and VRBO.